josmas/MovesDiary/Readme.md

         [] setup retrofit to make the calls to the Moves API (https only) [] store bearer token
-        [] devise some way of refreshing the token when needed [] Auto diary
+        [] devise some way of refreshing the token when needed [] Add a progress dialog while auth is taking place [] Auto diary
       [] find location info from Moves
       [] find pictures on the internet based on location (and some other